Magic Mushrooms Are Now Decriminalized In Denver

 As reported by The Denver Post, an initiative in Denver to decriminalize magic mushrooms narrowly passed yesterday, with 50.6 percent of the vote.
-This would make Denver the first place in the United States were the psychedelic drug is not a criminal offense.
+This would make Denver the first city in the United States where possessing and use of the psychedelic drug is not a criminal offense.

 Though magic mushrooms are still illegal in Denver, law enforcement will now consider possession of magic mushrooms their lowest priority, and are not allowed to use city resources or funds to press criminal penalties.
 The law is known as Ordinance 301.